Rowntree's: 1900 to 1945

 Rowntree had struggled to make a milk chocolate product of comparable quality or value to Cadbury's Dairy Milk.
 Joseph Rowntree even described the growing market for milk chocolate as a fad.
 Rowntree's poor performance in the category became a major problem from 1914 onwards, as British public preference continued to move towards milk chocolate, and away from the more bitter cocoa essence products.
 Rowntree's two major rivals, Cadbury and Fry, merged in 1918, and although Rowntree was invited to participate in the merger, the company declined to do so.
 Meanwhile, the Rowntree board was torn as to whether it should become a low-turnover, high-quality product company or a mass producer of cheaper lines.
 Seebohm Rowntree inherited a struggling company when he succeeded his father as chairman in 1923.
 By 1930, as a result of all its problems, Rowntree was approaching bankruptcy.

-In 1926, Cowan Company of Toronto Limited (founded in 1890 as Cowan Cocoa and Chocolate), in Toronto, Canada, was acquired for $1 million.
+In 1926, Rowntree's acquired the Cowan Company of Toronto Limited (founded in 1890 as Cowan Cocoa and Chocolate), for million, giving Rowntree's a line of successful cocoa and chocolate products and a factory for the production of Rowntree's products for the Canadian market.
 From 1931, Rowntree of Canada began to manufacture Mackintosh toffees under licence.
 In 1927, the company began to market its fruit gums, and its pastilles from 1928, in the now familiar tube packaging.
+The company later produced the Coffee Crisp bar at the Canadian factory.

 George Harris was appointed marketing manager for chocolate bars in January 1931.
 Harris had learned the latest marketing techniques while he was in the United States.
 According to Robert Fitzgerald, "It was Harris's drive and insight which inspired his firm's renaissance in the 1930s."
 In 1932, Rowntree appointed a new advertising agency, the London branch of J. Walter Thompson.
 Thompson undertook extensive market research to discover what consumers wanted.
 As a result of this research, the Black Magic assorted chocolate box was launched in 1934.

 In January 1935, Rowntree decided to abandon its attempt to compete with Cadbury Dairy Milk.
 In May 1935, Rowntree launched the Aero, an aerated milk chocolate.
 The Chocolate Crisp, a wafer-and-chocolate bar later known as the Kit Kat, was also launched in 1935.
 In 1937, the Dairy Box of assorted chocolates was launched, using the market research that had been undertaken for Black Magic.
 Chocolate beans were first sold loose in 1938, but were later packaged in a cardboard tube and branded as Smarties.
 Polo, the distinctive mint with a hole in the centre, was developed in 1939, but its introduction was delayed by the onset of war.
 Harris was made company chairman in 1941.